ChigozieCO/altschool-2nd-semester-cloud-exercises/06-Assignment-01/solution.md

 I then used the `passwd` command to set a password for the user.

-Finally I used the `-e` flag along with the `passwd` command to expire the password so that they are prompted to change their password upon their next login.
+Finally I used the `-e` flag along with the `passwd` command to expire the password so that they are prompted to change their password upon their first login.

 The commands are shown below: